pythonindia/inpycon-blog/content/blog/2020-workshop-call-for-proposals.md

 ## Where to submit your proposal

 Read the [call for proposals editorial](https://in.pycon.org/cfp/2020/proposals/) for more information on writing proposals.
 Next, start with drafting your proposal in the [**New Proposal**](https://in.pycon.org/cfp/2020/proposals/create/) page after signing up for an account.
+Before submitting the proposal, do make sure that the `Proposal type` is seleceted as **`Workshop`** from the Proposal type dropdown.

 <div class="text-center">
   <img src="https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif">